This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 This course will hone skills in both critical thinking and creative output.
 By the end of this course students will: 1) have a foundation in the newly emerging field of Medical Humanities; 2) be introduced to the work of writer/doctors; 3) understand how qualitative/creative skills are integral to medical practice.

-Prerequisites: The course is designed for rising juniors and seniors, since it will require a certain level of maturity.
+Prerequisites: The course is designed for and so limited to rising juniors and seniors.